nbrest/kamehouse/kamehouse-mobile/README.md

 cordova plugin add cordova-plugin-file
 ```

-# Import project in Android Studio (not really necessary)
+# Import project in Android Studio (optional)

+- I prefer using vscode to edit the html, css, js files of kamehouse-mobile
 - Select kamehouse-mobile as the root of the project
 - Set the SDK in the project properties